Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Brokerage Firm Responsibilities

-Recovering Investment Losses through FINRA Arbitration
+Recovering Investment Losses Through FINRA Arbitration

 Investors who have suffered losses in BCRED or other non-traded BDCs may be able to recover damages through FINRA arbitration against the firms that sold these investments.
 The White Law Group represents investors nationwide in claims involving unsuitable recommendations, misrepresentation, and failure to supervise.

-If you are concerned about your investment in Blackstone Private Credit Fund (BCRED) or other non-traded BDCs, call The White Law Group at (888) 637-5510 for a free consultation.
-Our securities attorneys have handled hundreds of claims involving complex alternative investments, helping investors across the country recover millions of dollars through FINRA arbitration.
+If you are concerned about your investment in Blackstone Private Credit Fund (BCRED) or other non-traded BDCs, call us today at (888) 637-5510 for a free consultation, or contact us online.